#bevy #ron #serde #save #load

 Ultimately, it is up to you to decide if the additional complexity of this separation is beneficial to your project or not.

 This crate is not intended to be a general purpose save solution by default.
-However, another design goal of this crate is maximum customizability.
+However, it is also designed to be highly flexible.

 Usage